 Provocation

 Provocation is another defence that can be used in specific circumstances.
-If you were provoked into causing hurt, it might not absolve you of the crime but could potentially lessen the charges.
+If you were provoked into causing hurt, it might not absolve you of the crime, but it could lessen the charges.
 However, this is generally ineffective for more serious cases, like Voluntarily Causing Grievous Hurt, especially when dangerous weapons are involved.

 Accident